Jody Gibson

-Jody Gibson (known as Babydol; 1957 – 2 January 2022) was an American madam who was active in Hollywood in the late 1980s through the 1990s.
+Jody Gibson (known as Babydol; 1957 – January 2, 2022) was an American madam, writer and actress who was active in Hollywood in the late 1980s through the 1990s.

 Using the pseudonym "Sasha of the Valley", Gibson operated an "escort agency" in Hollywood, employing several hundred women across 16 states of the United States and in Europe.
 In June 1999, she was arrested on charges of pimping and conspiracy; subsequently being convicted, she served 22 months of imprisonment in the Central California Women's Facility.

 Biography

 Gibson was raised in Westchester County, New York, in a show business family.
 Her father was a 1940s CBS radio announcer who later owned a chain of clothing boutiques.
 Her mother, Tobe Gibson, was a personal talent manager who discovered Tom Cruise as an unknown actor; her sister Amy Gibson was an Emmy-nominated actress, and her aunt was the singer Georgia Gibbs.
 It was her aunt's career that gave Gibson the ambition to be a pop music singer.
 Upon high school graduation, she left Westchester and relocated to Manhattan, where she lived on the Upper East Side for several years.
 She relocated to Los Angeles, California in 1984, seeking a music and modeling career.
 For two years, she was an occasional actress on the USA Network's Up All Night with Rhonda Shear.
 Whilst trying to get her recording career off the ground, to make a living she began a small modelling agency in 1988, which quickly evolved into an illicit escort business servicing a financially exclusive clientele.
-She died on 2 January 2022, at the age of 64.
+She died on January 2, 2022, at the age of 64.